 What happens to Osgood-Schlatter in adults?

-Most cases of Osgood-Schlatter get better after puberty and the closure of growth plates.
+Most cases of Osgood-Schlatter improve after puberty and the closure of growth plates.
 However, in a small number of cases, bony ossicles can form in the tendon.
-These ossicles can move and cause swelling of the surrounding tendon leading to pain.
+These ossicles can move and cause swelling of the surrounding tendon, leading to pain.

 Diagnosis of Osgood-Schlatter in adults